Klinogicare® Quantum Magnetic Storm

 UNO

-Muscle Treatment Mode (MT) - 1-150 Hz Effective stimulation of muscle fibers, improved circulation, tension relief, and recovery support.
+Muscle Treatment mode (MT) - 1-150 Hz Effective stimulation of the muscle fibers, improved blood circulation, reduced tension, and support for regeneration.

-Super Transduction Mode (ST) - 1000-3000 Hz Deep penetration into dense structures (joints, bone), intensive regeneration support.
+Super Transduction mode (ST) - 1,000-3,000 Hz Deep penetration into dense structures (joints, bones), intensive regenerative support.

 Cooling Patented Aqua Flow system (water) - up to 10 hours of continuous operation